-Our responsibility is to test compliance with selected provisions of applicable laws, regulations, contracts, and grant agreements applicable to the House that have a direct effect on the determination of material amounts and disclosures in the House's financial statements, and perform certain other limited procedures.
-Accordingly, we did not test compliance with all laws, regulations, contracts, and grant agreements applicable to the House.
+Our responsibility is to test compliance with selected provisions of applicable laws, regulations, contracts, and grant agreements applicable to House's that have a direct effect on the determination of material amounts and disclosures in House's financial statements, and to perform certain other limited procedures.
+Accordingly, we did not test compliance with all laws, regulations, contracts, and grant agreements applicable to House.
+We caution that noncompliance may occur and not be detected by these tests.